-Position windrower on level ground in front of a vertical surface in accordance with the illustration.
+- a.
+Position windrower on level ground in front of a vertical surface in accordance with the illustration. - b.
+Shut down engine, and remove the key.

-- b.
-Shutdown engine and remove the key. - c.
-Turn on the headlights (A) and switch to lo-beam. - Align the headlights to the following specifications by turning adjusting screws (B).
+- c.
+Turn headlights (A) ON, and switch to low-beam. - d.
+Align the headlights to the following specifications by turning adjusting screws (B).

-- Adjustments are for lo-beam. - Light beams laterally centered on the "direction of travel" line from the headlights (i.e. not skewed left or right). - Upper limit of the beam not higher than 493⁄4 inches (1263 mm) above ground at a distance of 25 ft.
+- Adjustments are for low-beam. - Light beams laterally centered on the direction of travel line from the headlights (i.e. not skewed left or right). - Upper limit of the beam not higher than 49-3/4 inches (1,263 mm) above ground at a distance of 25 ft.
 (7.5 m) from the headlight.